makeabilitylab/physcomp/pages/tutorials/basics/led-blink.md

 usemathjax: true
 has_toc: true # (on by default)
 ---
-# Programmatically Blink an LED
+# Programmatically Blinking an LED
 {: .no_toc }

 ## Table of Contents